Yuandjom/SC1015-Mini-Project-BCF1/README.md

 ## About
 1. Our project seeks to conduct landscape detection using Intel Image Dataset to detect 6 types of landscape: Sea, Glacier, Forest, Buildings, Mountain and Streets. (https://www.kaggle.com/datasets/puneet6060/intel-image-classification)
-2. We will be taking you through the process of creating and modifying our CNN model and the changes in accuracy of our model due to the respective changes.
+2. We will be taking you through the process of creating and modifying our CNN model.
+As we make modifications to our model, we will analyse the changes in accuracy of our model.

 ## Contributors
 - Angie -> Problem statement, Data preparation, Data extraction and Data visualisation